Countywide Comprehensive Plan Update

 - Which conditions have changed in the county over the past 8 years, and what new goals and policies are needed in the updated plan to address these changing conditions?

 Project TimelineCounty Staff is working with the Countywide Planning Commission and other community stakeholders to update the Countywide Comprehensive Plan.
-The planning process began in April and will extend through Spring 2018.
+The planning process began in spring 2017 and will extend through mid-2018.

 Task 1: Information Gathering and Community Input, April - June 2017